Richie765/psync/README.md

 Two roots are required, all options are optional.

-Simply specify 2 roots that you need to synchronize.
+Simply specify two roots that you need to synchronize.
 A root can be on the local filesystem e.g. `/home/user/path` or remote over ssh e.g. `user@host:/path`

 To synchronize with a remote location, the `psync` script needs to be in the path